emma-stoned/portofolio/README.md

 ## Contact

-Feel free to contact me via the contact form on the website or through my email: [your-email@example.com](mailto:your-email@example.com).
+Feel free to contact me via the contact form on the live website or through my email: [your-email@example.com](mailto:your-email@example.com).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.